Child Protection & Safeguarding

 The first half term of each academic year all pupils in the Federation learn about e-safety as their computing topic.
 For the rest of the academic year this is then revisited through sites of application across the curriculum in all subjects when technology is used or discussed.

-Pinvin CE First School encourages parents and children to visit the CEOP www.thinkuknow.co.uk This website has lots of fun activities which children can gain vital information on staying safe.
+In the Federation Newsletter parents and carers will find advice and tips on how to keep their child/children safe online.
+The Pinvin Federation encourages parents and children to visit the CEOP www.thinkuknow.co.uk.
+This website has lots of fun activities which children can gain vital information on staying safe.
 We firmly believe that children need to learn about keeping safe online from a young age as our children grow and develop into both global and technological citizens.
 Security on our computer system is a high priority.

 Internet access is filtered by our Internet Service Provider (ISP) but ultimately, parents and guardians of minors are responsible for setting and conveying the standards that their children should follow when using media and information sources.
 We also have a secondary filtering provided by a dedicated internet server/router.
 This provides additional filtering which allows the children to only view certain pages.